Services and contact information

 Submitting an emergency work notice

-The notice must also include an opinion by the employees’ shop steward or elected representative or, if the workplace has neither, the occupational safety and health representative.
-The opinion is designed to help occupational safety and health authorities to decide whether the notice requires them to take action.
+The notice must include an opinion by the employees’ shop steward or elected representative or, if the workplace has neither, the occupational safety and health representative.
+In the absence of any kind of personnel representative, each of the affected employees must be reserved an opportunity to express their view.

-The form must be submitted to the Division of Occupational Safety and Health of the Regional State Administrative Agency in whose jurisdiction the emergency work will or has been performed.
-See here for contact information.
+Send the emergency work notification to the Division of Occupational Safety and Health of the Regional State Administrative Agency for Southwestern Finland.
+Contact information.

 Processing of emergency work notices and subsequent actions